 Among many other interests and hobbies, Ira devotes his leisure time to: antiquarian books, antiques, coin and stamp collectibles, art and art history, classical music, family car trips in the U.S., Latin music (all genres), reading, foreign travel, medieval and renaissance European art and architecture, English comedy, Iberian gastronomy, and the culture and history of Spain.
 Ira speaks Spanish fluently.

-Since 2008, Ira has been a member of the Faculty of the University of Phoenix, College of Business and Management, South Florida Campus.
+From 2008-2019, Ira was been a member of the Faculty of the University of Phoenix, College of Business and Management, South Florida Campus.
 Ira, who holds both the J.D. and LL.M. degrees, teaches business law and related coursework, at both the undergraduate and graduate course levels, as well as United States constitutional law.